-STEAM @ the Library
+STEAM @ the Library and Library of Things

 Calling all tinkerers, creators, makers and inventors!
 Pasadena Public Library, in partnership with many other city institutions, launched a citywide STEAM initiative in 2018 encouraging individuals to delve into Science, Technology, Engineering, Art and Mathematics programs, classes and a host of related curriculum.